raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 ## Line sensors and how to use them

-In this step you will investigate how an infrared line sensor you will be using (the TCRT5000 IR sensor) works and how it detects a line.
+In this step you will investigate how a line sensor operates and how it detects a line.
+I will be using the TCRT5000 IR sensor as my example, but the learning can apply to other sensors as well.
 This knowledge will help you design and program a line following algorithm later in the week.

 ### IR detection